-- Keep the ear drops in a cupboard, away from heat and direct sunlight.
-They do not need to be kept in the fridge. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.
+- Keep the medicine in a cupboard, away from heat and direct sunlight.
+It does not need to be kept in the fridge. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.